sergeych/boss_protocol/README.md

 # Boss Protocol

-BOSS is acronym for Binary Object Streamable Storage.
+BOSS is an acronym for Binary Object Streaming Specification.

-The very space-effective, platform-independent^ streamable and traversable typed binary protocol.
+The bit-effective, platform-independent streamable and traversable typed binary protocol.
 Allow to effectively store small or any sized integers, strings or binary data of any size, floats and doubles, arrays and hashes in a very effective way.
 It caches repeating objects and stores/restores links to